Past LISO Events: 2010-2020

 Geoffrey Raymond (Department of Sociology, UCSB)

-Legitimacy in Action: Practices for managing rights, responsibilities, and social relations in sequence initiating actions
+"Legitimacy in action: Practices for managing rights, responsibilities, and social relations in sequence initiating actions"

 (1) Elena Skapoulli (Department of Sociology, UCSB)

-Cell phone practices among teenage girls in Cyprus: Group identity and individual distinctiveness
+"Cell phone practices among teenage girls in Cyprus: Group identity and individual distinctiveness"

 (2) Eva Oxelsen (Gevirtz School of Education, UCSB)

-School Building: The crafting of authority relations in early elementary classrooms
+"School building: The crafting of authority relations in early elementary classrooms"

 Spring 2011 - Coordinator: Gene Lerner (Sociology)

-Linda L. Putnam (Communication; UCSB)
+Linda L. Putnam (Communication, UCSB)

-Galina Bolden (Department of Communication, Rutgers)
+Galina Bolden (Communication, Rutgers)

-Across languages and cultures: Brokering problems of understanding in conversational repair
+"Across languages and cultures: Brokering problems of understanding in conversational repair"

 Theme: "Interaction, Embodiment, and Materiality"

-Jörg Zinken (Psychology, Univ of Portsmouth, UK)
+Jörg Zinken (Psychology, University of Portsmouth, UK)

 "Passing objects: Grammar in the organisation of a cooperative moment"

-Seyda Tarim (Gevirtz School of Education, UCSB)
+Seyda Tarim (Education, UCSB)

 "Turkish Immigrant Children's Bilingual Language Practice"